hajimen/keycap_designer/ReadMe.md

 - [Adobe Acrobat Reader](https://get.adobe.com/jp/reader/)

+## Supported profiles and sizes

+keycap-designer supports **XDA** and **Junana** profiles.

+### XDA

+The name "XDA" is not very precise.
+In keycap-designer, "XDA" is 9.5 mm height.
+Some shops say 9.3 or 9.2 mm.
+They are identical.

+keycap-designer supports:

+- 1u
+- 1.25u
+- 1.5u
+- 1.75u
+- 2u
+- 2.25u
+- 2.75u

+And can do front-side printing with 1u.

+### Junana

+Junana is a brand new profile from DecentKeyboards.

+- designed for 17mm key pitch, can do with 19mm
+- compatible with MX, Kailh Choc v2, and Gateron Low Profile switches
+- Both convex and concave are available for all sizes
+- can print seamlessly on the all sides

+The size variations are:

+- 1u
+- 1.5u
+- 2.25u

+**CAUTION**: The unit of Junana is 17mm.
+The 2.25u is almost equivalent to 2u of 19mm pitch.

 ## How to start

 1. Download the latest ZIP file for your machine from [https://github.com/hajimen/keycap-designer/releases] and extract to somewhere you like.
 2. Launch `edit.bat` or `edit.sh`.
 It should open VSCode.
 3. Launch `app.bat` or `app.sh` in the VSCode terminal.
-4. From VSCode explorer, open `tutorial_1.py`.
+4. From VSCode explorer, open `content/tutorial_1.py`.
+This is a content script.
 5. In the app, run `load tutorial_1.py`.
-It should show a preview.
+It should show a preview PDF.
-6. Compare the preview with `tutorial_1.py`.
+6. Compare the preview PDF with `tutorial_1.py`.
-7. Modify somewhere of the script, close the preview, and in the app, hit Enter key.
+7. Modify somewhere of the script, close the preview PDF, and in the app, hit Enter key.
+It should show new preview.
+8. Repeat modify-close-preview and grab the way.

 ## Content script: At a glance